 If you’re serious about building an outcome-focused organization, Escaping the Build Trap by Melissa Perri is a great read.
 In this post, we share a few key takeaways from the book.
 We’ll share common product management practices and deliverables we’ve observed as examples of the “build trap”.
-And we’ll show how a great portfolio tool like Dragonboat enables product leaders, from CPOs to their teams, effectively run an outcome-focused product organization.
+And we’ll show how a great portfolio tool like Dragonboat enables product leaders, from Chief Product Officers (CPOs) to their teams, effectively run an outcome-focused product organization.

 “A product led organization is characterized by a culture that organizes outcomes over outputs, including a company cadence that revolves around evaluating strategies in accordance with meeting outcomes.”

 The context of a strategic framework is more functional than theoretical.

 The terminology of the strategic framework Melissa uses is “Vision, Strategic Intent, Product Initiatives, and Options.”

 In some companies, terms like Vision/ Mission, Strategic Intent/ Bets/ Big Rocks, Product Initiatives/ Programs are interchangeable.
 Check out the “Rock, Pebble, Sand product management” piece covering a similar concept.

 An outcome-focused product leader does not mandate initiatives but instead provides strategic intents.
 The strategic intent points to the outcome the business wants the team to achieve.